LMH01/MGT2_Mod_Tool/docs/documentation_for_mod_creators.md

 file is located.
 This folder contains all images that are required by the mods in the ``.toml`` file.
 Import will not work if the images are missing.

+### requires_pictures key
+Mods that require pictures will have the `requires_pictures` key set to `true`.
+This way the mod tool knows that it should check if the assets folder for that mod exists.
+If this key is missing, the import might fail after a "save stage" when pictures are missing.
+"Save stage" meaning that game files might already be changed when the import failes.
+This usually means that the initial backup will have to be restored.

 ## Exporting mods

 Mods can be exported by navigating to ``Share -> Export``.